AnyChart/docs.anychart.com/Basic_Charts_Types/Box_Chart.md

 ```

 As you can see, we've created a Data Set.
 Every object is a box, each has some parameters.
 The first column is as
-category and others represent boxes' paramaters.
+category and others represent boxes' parameters.

 Here it is: AnyChart can now visualize your data.
-Look at the chart sample below and click on "Launch in playground"
-to see the full source code, alter and play with the sample or download it.
+Look at the chart sample below and click on "Launch in playground" to see the full source code, alter and play with the sample or download it.

 {sample}BCT\_BoxChart\_01{sample}

 ### Multi-series

 To compare two or more data sets you have to use multi-series area charts as it is shown in the sample below.